On the river in Minneapolis

 Getting there: The downtown side of the river is a four-block walk from the Downtown East (Vikings stadium) stop of the Blue and Green light-rail lines.

-2023 events: May 19-21, Art-A-Whirl studio and gallery tour along Marshall Street and nearby in Northeast Minneapolis.
-June 17-18, Stone Arch Bridge Festival.
+Annual events: Mid-May, Art-A-Whirl studio and gallery tour along Marshall Street and nearby in Northeast Minneapolis.
+Mid-June, Stone Arch Bridge Festival.
 July 4, Minneapolis Red White and Boom on the riverfront, with music and fireworks.
-July 22, Aquatennial fireworks show.
+Late July, Aquatennial and fireworks show.

 Free summer concerts: Minneapolis Parks puts on free concerts in Father Hennepin Bluffs Park, on the north end of the Stone Arch Bridge.